 In approximately one-third of home burglaries the burglar comes in through an unlocked door or window, according to the “Burglary of Single Family Houses”guide, published by the U.S. Department of Justice’s Office of Community Oriented Policing Services (COPS).
 Getting invisi-gard doors will help keep burglars out.

-“The first line of defense in your home’s security is having solid core exterior doors with high quality grade 1 or 2 deadbolt locks,” Miller states.
+“The first line of defense in your home’s security is having solid core security gates and exterior doors with high quality grade 1 or 2 deadbolt locks,” Miller states.
 “French doors can be secured with a quality deadbolt lock and a slide bolt penetrating the upper or lower doorframe.”